- Rules -

 Players play one at a time.
-The current player turn is displayed below the board.
-The current player choose one hole containing stones in its territory.
-Stones in the choosen hole are moved in the following holes, one stone per hole, in a counter clockwise order.
+The current player is displayed below the board.
+The current player chooses one hole containing stones in his territory.
+Stones in the chosen hole are moved into the following holes, one stone per hole, in a counter clockwise order.
 To select a hole, click on it and it will display below the board the number of stones inside.
 To play this hole, click on it a second time.

-When the last moved stone arrives in a hole where there is already 1 or 2 stones, the current player captures all the stones in this hole (2 or 3 with the moved stone).
-Then, if the previous hole contains 2 or 3 stones, they are captured too and so on until we reach a hole with a number of stones different from 2 or 3 or go out of the current player's territory.
+When the last moved stone arrives in a hole of the opponent's territory where there are already 1 or 2 stones, the current player captures all the stones in this hole (2 or 3 including the moved stone).
+Then, if the previous hole contains 2 or 3 stones, they are captured too and so on until we reach a hole with a number of stones different from 2 or 3 or go out of the opponent's territory.

 If the current player chooses a hole with more than 11 stones, the distibution of stones will loop back to the starting hole.
-In this case the starting hole is jumped over and the distribution continue with its neighbour.
+In this case the starting hole is jumped over and the distribution continues with the next hole.

-The game ends when one player has captured at least half of the stones (25 stones or more).
-The winner is the player who has captured the more stones.
+The game ends when one player has captured at least half of the stones (25 stones or more), with that player winning.

 Special case 1.
-If the current player has no more stone in its territory, the opponent automatically captures all the stones in its own territory and the game ends.
+If the current player has no more stones in his territory, the opponent automatically captures all the stones in its own territory and the game ends.

 Special case 2.
-If the current players captures at once all the stones in the opponent's territory, he immediately looses the game.
+If the current player captures at once all the stones in the opponent's territory, he/she immediately loses the game.